samjhill/navigator/README.md

 ## GitHub Pages Setup

-This repository is configured for GitHub Pages.
+This repository is configured for GitHub Pages with automated deployment via GitHub Actions.
 To enable it:

+### Option 1: GitHub Actions (Recommended - Automated)

-1. Go to your repository settings on GitHub
+1. Go to your repository settings on GitHub: https://github.com/samjhill/navigator/settings/pages
 2. Navigate to **Pages** in the left sidebar
+3. Under **Source**, select **GitHub Actions**
+4. The workflow will automatically deploy on every push to `main`

+### Option 2: Static File Deployment (Simple)

+If you prefer not to use GitHub Actions:

+1. Go to your repository settings on GitHub: https://github.com/samjhill/navigator/settings/pages
+2. Navigate to **Pages** in the left sidebar
 3. Under **Source**, select **Deploy from a branch**
 4. Choose **main** branch and **/ (root)** folder
 5. Click **Save**
+6. Delete the `.github/workflows/deploy.yml` file (optional, if not using Actions)

 Your site will be available at `https://samjhill.github.io/navigator/` (or your custom domain if configured)

+**Note:** The first deployment may take a few minutes.
+After enabling Pages, the workflow will run automatically on the next push, or you can manually trigger it from the Actions tab.

 ## File Structure